Noxmain/NoxmainNetwork/README.md

 ---

-You can load a saved NeuralNetwork by using the function `load`.
-By loading a NeuralNetwork the current weights will be overwritten by the loaded ones.
+You can load a saved neural network by using the function `load`.
+By loading a neural network the current weights will be overwritten by the loaded ones.
 The function has the parameters `name, hidden=False`.
-* `name: str` The filename of the saved NeuralNetwork.
+* `name: str` The filename of the saved NoxmainNetwork.
 It tries to load the file called [name].npy.
 * `hidden: bool` If false (default), it tries to load a visible file.
 Otherwise, it tries to load a hidden file (beginning with a dot).

 Example: